William Greenleaf (American novelist): Bloodright

 Bloodright is a departure from Greenleaf's earlier novels in that it takes place on present-day Earth, though it continues the theme that, when faced with extraordinary perils, ordinary people can reach into themselves for resources they didn’t know they possessed.

 The story begins when a pair of aliens who call themselves Zeke and Simon arrive on Earth, landing their little red spaceship on a rural stretch of road in southern Arizona.
-The president sends his science advisor Kathy Stratton and chief of staff Ray Corbett to Arizona to find out who the aliens are and what they want.
-Simon and Zeke offer a business proposal that, they claim, will bring untold riches to the people of Earth.
+The president sends his science advisor, Kathy Stratton, and chief of staff, Ray Corbett, to Arizona to find out who the aliens are and what they want.
+Stratton and Corbett offer a business proposal that, they claim, will bring untold riches to the people of Earth.
 According to Zeke and Simon, humankind is the only Blood species (sentience) in the Milky Way galaxy, and thus owns it.
 Every star, every planet, every pebble in the galaxy belongs to the people of earth.
-Other species will be wanting to colonize planets in the newly discovered galaxy, and they’ll have to pay for leasehold rights.
+Other species will be wanting to colonize planets in the newly discovered galaxy, and they will have to pay for leasehold rights.
 Under the partnership proposal, Zeke and Simon will negotiate those deals and split the profits with the people of Earth.

-Zeke and Simon don’t look like aliens.
+Zeke and Simon do not look like aliens.
 They look like friendly, pudgy, five-foot-tall teddy bears.
-Making expert use of the extensive media coverage that descends on them, the “teddies” launch an effective PR campaign that quickly brings public opinion to their side and puts pressure on the president to accept their offer.
+Making expert use of the extensive media coverage that descends on them, the "Teddies" launch an effective PR campaign that quickly brings public opinion to their side and puts pressure on the president to accept their offer.